adtrace/adtrace_sdk_unity/README.md

 http://www.example.com/callback?key=value&foo=bar
 ```

 AdTrace supports a variety of placeholders, for example `{idfa}` for iOS or `{gps_adid}` for Android, which can be used as parameter values.
 Using this example, in the resulting callback we would replace the placeholder with the IDFA/ Google Play Services ID of the current device.
+Read more about [real-time callbacks](https://help.adtrace.com/en/manage-data/export-raw-data/callbacks) and see our full list of [placeholders](https://partners.adtrace.com/placeholders/).

 **Note:** We don't store any of your custom parameters.
 We only append them to your callbacks.
 If you haven't registered a callback for an event, we will not read these parameters.

 ### <a id="cp-event-value-parameters"></a>Event value parameters

+Once your parameters are activated in the panel, you can send them to your network partners.
+Read more about [module partners](https://docs.adtrace.com/en/special-partners/) and their extended integration.

-You can send events with desired values.
-This works the same way as callback parameters; add them by calling the `addEventParameter` method on your `AdTraceEvent` instance.
+This works the same way as callback parameters; add them by calling the `addValueParameter` method on your `AdTraceEvent` instance.

 ```cs
 AdTraceEvent adtraceEvent = new AdTraceEvent("abc123");
 adtraceEvent.addValueParameter("key", "value");
 adtraceEvent.addValueParameter("foo", "bar");
 AdTrace.trackEvent(adtraceEvent);
 ```

+You can read more about special partners and these integrations in our [guide to special partners][special-partners].

 ### <a id="cp-event-callback-id"></a>Event callback identifier